Marionette Lines: Filler, Botox, and Other Treatment Options

 The Signs and Symptoms of Marionette Lines

 Most patients experience signs and symptoms of aging skin, which will often prompt them to visit their dermatologist for treatment or advice.
-Paying attention to changes in the skin will help you to stay ahead of your skin’s natural tendency to develop problems like marionette lines, and will help your dermatologist decide how to proceed with treatment of the issues you’re experiencing with your skin.
+Paying attention to changes in the skin will help you to stay ahead of your skin’s natural tendency to develop problems like marionette lines, and will help your dermatologist decide how to proceed with the treatment of the issues you’re experiencing with your skin.

 This is true for marionette lines as well.
 Deep grooves and wrinkles can have numerous causes, and these symptoms usually become apparent as we age.
 Once people are in their 40’s and older, the lines begin to appear or become even more intense or visible.
 However, premature marionette lines can occur in people much younger than 40 who have skin damage due to excessive sun exposure, or for those that smoke, drink, or do drugs.